PeopleLogic Business Solutions (P) Ltd.,

 When the role is genuinely new to your organisation

-If you’re hiring a first-time Head of AI Governance or a newly created GCC Operations Lead, the JD is a hypothesis.
-You don’t know what the role actually needs until someone is in it.
-The scope will shift; priorities will change.
+If you’re hiring a first-time Head of AI Governance, a newly created GCC Operations Lead, or a data privacy officer where none existed — the JD is a hypothesis.
 C2H gives you a structured 6–12 month window to test the role design alongside the person — then make a permanent offer based on demonstrated reality, not projected assumptions.

 2